Analysis | Betsy DeVos is gone — but ‘DeVosism’ sure isn’t. Look at what Florida, New Hampshire and other states are doing.

 “DeVosism” included an effort to literally redefine public education.
 DeVos and her allies, especially Florida Gov. Ron DeSantis (R), publicly called for a definition that essentially said: If public dollars are used for any kind of schooling, that makes it public education — even if the public has no say in how a school operates.

-In 2019, DeSantis tweeted: ““An important point to make is, you know, we talk about, ‘This is public school, this is charters.'
+In 2019, DeSantis tweeted: “An important point to make is, you know, we talk about, ‘This is public school, this is charters.'
 Look, if it’s public dollars, it’s public education.”
 DeVos followed with this tweet: “Completely agree, @GovRonDesantis.
-‘If the taxpayer is paying for education, it’s public education.’”
+‘If the taxpayer is paying for education, it’s public education.’ ”

 Some states have operated “school choice” programs for years, finding various ways to use public funds for private and religious education.
 For example, according to EdChoice, a nonprofit organization that advocates for school choice, there were 29 voucher programs in 16 states plus Washington, D.C., and Puerto Rico, in the 2018-19 school year.